 Instructions for Bundt Cake

-- Begin by preheating the oven to 350°F/175C (155C Fan) and prepare your bundt pan by greasing and flouring thoroughly.
+- Begin by preheating the oven to 350°F/175C (155C Fan) and prepare your Bundt pan by greasing and flouring thoroughly.

-- Spoon the batter into the prepared bundt pan and spread evenly.
+- Spoon the batter into the prepared Bundt pan and spread evenly.

-- Place into the centre of the preheated oven and bake for about an hour.
+- Place into the center of the preheated oven and bake for about an hour.
 Check regularly after about 55 minutes and remove once a toothpick inserted into the thickest part of the cake comes out clean.

 - Allow to cool in the pan for about 15 minutes before turning out onto a wire rack to continue cooling.